 Dabigatran is an oral direct thrombin inhibitor (DTI) licensed for stroke prevention in atrial fibrillation.

-Unlike warfarin, the PT/INR response to Dabigatran is inconsistent and should not be measured when assessing a patient who is bleeding or needs emergency surgery.
+Unlike warfarin, the PT/INR response to Dabigatran is inconsistent and should not be measured.

 The activated partial thromboplastin time (APTT) provides a qualitative measurement of the anticoagulant effect of Dabigatran.
 Knowledge of the time of last dose is important for interpretation of the APTT.